Credit Card Orders

 UNS #1 (CRT Lens Cleaner) is the same solution as Lens Clens #1.
 We no longer package UNS #1, but any customer that formerly used that product can now use Lens Clens #1.
 Many years ago we packaged Lens Clens #1 in bottles marked as UNS #1 l Lens Cleaner for one customer that resold it to clean CRT screens in aircraft, however we no longer package that label.
 Most customers that formerly used UNS #1 were converted over to Lens Clens #1, however if you were not you can now use our regular Lens Clens #1 with the same results.

 Yes, we are currently selling empty unprinted 1.7 oz./50 ml bottles with the caps, and dropper tip nozzle attached that you can use to refill with our pint (16 oz.) and/or quart (32 oz.) bottles of Lens Clens #1-4.
-You will find these bottles under the SPECIALS section of our web site.
+When available you will find these bottles under the SPECIALS section of our web site.
 Keep in mind this bottle is actually a 2 oz. bottle that we fill with 1.7 oz./50 ml of fluid to allow for sufficient head space for expansion during shipping or storage due to excessive heat or humidity.

-We also sell misprinted or out of date printed 1.7 oz./50 ml empty bottles (when available) for the price of the blank bottles.
+We also sometimes sell misprinted or out of date printed 1.7 oz./50 ml empty bottles (when available) for the price of the blank bottles.
 You can find both bottles available for sale under the SPECIALS section of our web site.
 Keep in mind that the misprinted or outdated empty bottles are limited to stock on hand and can be any variety of Lens Clens solutions #1-4.
 You can not specify a particular misprinted or out dated solution label you get whatever variety we send you, however these are the exact same bottles as the blank bottles we sell or the printed bottles (L/C #1-4) that we sell with solution inside of them.

 Refilling an empty 1.7 oz./50 ml bottle is easy; just follow the steps below: